Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Who Pays for Preapproval Access Drugs?

-According to federal regulations, drug companies are prohibited from charging patients more than the direct cost of manufacturing the investigational medical product.
+According to federal regulations, biopharmaceutical companies are prohibited from charging patients more than the direct cost of manufacturing the investigational medical product.

 In addition to this cost, companies that use the expanded access pathway are allowed to charge patients for the costs associated with shipping the product and, in some cases, monitoring/collecting safety data.
 The FDA requires companies to submit their cost calculations to the agency before charging patients for investigational products provided via expanded access.
 The FDA has more information on charging for investigational drugs.
 Currently, most pharmaceutical and biotech companies that provide their investigational products via the expanded access pathway do so for free.